sondr3/generator-jekyllized/README.md

 Deletes your assets from their `.tmp` directory as well as in `dist` and deletes any gzipped files. **NOTE:** Does not delete your images from `.tmp` to reduce the time to build your site due to image optimizations.
-Note that `gulp clean` is built on top of a few other commands that you can run individually if that is more to your liking.

-> `gulp clean:assets`

-Erases out your assets from `.tmp` and `dist` but does not remove images.

-> `gulp clean:images`

-Erases your images from `.tmp` and `dist`.

-> `gulp clean:dist`

-Erases your `dist` folder.

-> `gulp clean:gzip`

-Erases any gzipped files in your `dist` folder.

-> `gulp clean:metadata`

-Deletes the `.jekyll-metadata` file, this will force Jekyll to completely rebuild your site.

 #### `gulp rebuild`

-Only run when you need to do a full rebuild!
-This will delete your built site and all the assets with it.
+Only use this if you want to regenerate everything, this will delete everything generated.
+Images, assets, your Jekyll site.
+You really shouldn't need to do this.

 ### Subtasks